Stand out from the crowd as a graduate in 2023!11th August 2023

 Whether you are attending a virtual or in person interview, you should plan accordingly and practise in the mirror or with someone else and prepare your questions for the end of the interview.
 Typical interview questions may include ‘Why are you interested in this role?’, ‘Where do you see yourself in 5 years time?’ and ‘What steps have you taken to improve your skills and knowledge in the last year?’
 With questions such as these the interviewer will be expecting you to back up your answers by providing examples.
 To maximise your chances of success make sure you have carefully reviewed the job description and carried out in depth research into the company prior to your interview.
 If you’d like more in-depth advice on preparing for interviews we have more information in the advice page of our website.

-The more of the points you can demonstrate, in our series of four blogs, the better chance you have of standing out from the crowd.
+If you implement these tips, you’ll have a better chance of standing out from the crowd.
 Try taking the positives (and negatives) from each application.
 It doesn’t hurt to ask a recruiter why you were unsuccessful.
 You might just learn something.